jodic2026/aws-image-label-detection/README.md

 ## Roadblocks/Challenges:
 - The experience of doing this project would have been elevated I understood Python script.
-- I was encountering errors because it's either, I was not saving the script in IDE, I typed wrong commands in the AWS CLI Terminal (missing letters or file type like .jpg)
+- I was encountering output errors because it's either, I was not saving the script in IDE, I typed wrong commands in the AWS CLI Terminal (missing letters or file type like .jpg)

 ---